-Online Originals: U.S. Gas Prices Affected by Saudi Arabia oil plant attacks
+Online Originals: U.S. Gas prices affected by Saudi Arabia oil plant attacks

-Following the Saudi Arabia oil fields attack, many U.S. citizens are worried that gas prices will continue to rise.
+Following Saudi Arabia, oil fields attack, many U.S. citizens are worried that gas prices will continue to rise.

 The attacks, which were on two Saudi Arabia oil plants, have taken a large amount of the worlds oil supply off of the market.